TempleOkosun/pandas_cub/README.md

-# Build a data Analysis Library from Scratch
+# Build a Data Analysis Library from Scratch

 This repository is a project based learning with Ted Petrou to utilize my Python programming skills and develop a library for data analysis similar to pandas.
 The library will be used for my small and quick data analysis and wrangling needs.